shivam-methi/Cypress-Automation-Framework/documents/commands.md

             ...globals.browser,
             ...globals.node,
             ...cypress.environments.globals.globals,
             globalThis: "readonly", // Declare 'globalThis' as a global
-            user: "readonly",  // Declare 'user' as a global },
+            user: "readonly",  // Declare 'user' as a global
+            data: "readonly",  // Declare 'data' as a global

+        },
         },
         rules: {